-As with the BCC, the Falmouth has the look of an old, turn of the century, British working boat—and that's because it is, essentially, a scaled down version of the Bristol Channel Cutter.
-"How do you scale down a 28ft cruising boat?"
-One might ask.
+As with the BCC, the Falmouth has the look of an old, turn-of-the-century, British working boat—and that's because it is, essentially, a scaled-down version of the Bristol Channel Cutter.
+"How do you scale down a 28 ft. cruising boat?" one might ask.
 The Falmouth is the answer.

 The Advantages of a Small Sailboat

-Many of these small cruisers have been used as live aboards, and there isn't much room below decks for more than one person.
+Many of these small cruisers have been used as liveaboards, and there isn't much room below decks for more than one person.
 If you are a frequent single-hander, then smaller is definitely better.
-Its easier to manage the sails in any weather, slip fees are exponentially less than a larger boat, maintenance costs are lower than on a larger yacht, and if something breaks, its normally much easier to replace/repair.
+It's easier to manage the sails in any weather, slip fees are exponentially less than for a larger boat, maintenance costs are lower than on a larger yacht, and if something breaks, it's normally much easier to replace/repair.
 These are all great (and rare) qualities in many smaller boats.

-Most small sailboats in the 20-25ft range weren't meant for anything more than a daysail or a weekend trip in fairly protected waters.
-The Falmouth 22' Cutter is capable of sailing across any ocean in safety.
+Most small sailboats in the 20-25 ft. range weren't meant for anything more than a daysail or a weekend trip in fairly protected waters.
+The Falmouth Cutter 22 is capable of sailing across an ocean in safety.

 The Disadvantages of a Small Sailboat

-But ... having a small sailboat is a trade off.
-While Hess was able to cram a lot of amenities on board ... he wasn't able to fit everything.
+But having a small sailboat is a trade-off.
+While Hess was able to cram a lot of amenities on board, he wasn't able to fit everything.